Data and ETL Design Guidelines

 Assigning simple fuel type codes when the original data source uses free-form strings that are not programmatically usable.

 Applying an inflation adjustment to a financial variable like fuel cost.
 There are a variety of possible inflation indices users might want to use, so that transformation should be applied in the output layer that sits on top of the original data.

-Computing heat rates for generators in an original table that contains both fuel heat content and net electricity generation, since the heat rate would be a derived value, and not part of the original data.
+Computing heat rates for generators in an original table that contains both fuel heat content and net electricity generation.
+The heat rate would be a derived value and not part of the original data.

 The best practices in data organization go by different names in data science, statistics, and database design, but they all try to minimize data duplication and ensure an easy to transform uniform structure that can be used for a wide variety of purposes – at least in the source data (i.e. database tables or the published data packages).

 Each column in a table represents a single, homogeneous variable.